Prescription Drug Abuse

 How Do I Know if I'm Abusing Prescription Drugs?

-If you are abusing prescription drugs, you may be taking larger doses than your doctor prescribed.
+If you are abusing prescription drugs, you may be taking larger doses than your doctor prescribed, or using them for reasons other than prescribed.
 For instance, if your doctor prescribed a pain medication to be taken three times daily and you find yourself taking the same medication more frequently or taking twice as much, you are abusing prescription drugs.
 If you take the same pain medication for reasons other than prescribed -- such as, because you feel out of sorts or bored -- this is also an abuse of the prescription medication.

 Your doctor may notice that you're calling more frequently for refills for the medication or that you're asking for increasing amounts of medications.
 This may also be a sign of abusing prescription drugs.
 In addition, your pharmacist may notice prescription drug abuse by spotting false or altered prescription forms or multiple prescriptions for controlled substances from different doctors.